BeckResearchLab/nomelt/README.md

 # nomelt
-Designing high temperature protein sequences via learned language processing
+Introducing variation onto protein sequences targetting high temperature stability via neural machine translation.

+This work is associated with IN REVIEW.
+The preprint is available at XXX.

 ## Installation for using the trained model